agaffney-hub/final-capstone/README.md

 --
 ## Update for 10/26/22
-- Presentation
+- Presentation - most slides have been added and completed, just need to modify a few images to reflect the latest changes and results
-- Database
+- Database - Database is functional and connected to machine learning analyses
-- GitHub
+- GitHub - Mostly updated to reflect the recent findings.
+Will be modified in the next 2 days
-- Dashboard
+- Dashboard - Working website with most results integrated.
+Adding new tables from ML analysis
-- Machine Learning
+- Machine Learning - Completed the Neural Network and RF analayses, further analyzing the Precision, a better indicator than accuracy for our model.
+Further developed neural network models to boost precision even further.

 ---